Zelenskiy urges speedy help from allies as Russia pounds Ukraine's east

 U.S. Defense Secretary Lloyd Austin said he expected Ukraine to launch its own offensive against Russia in the spring and Kyiv's allies were working to ensure they had the armour, firepower and logistics to make it effective.

-In its evening report, the General Staff of the Ukrainian Armed Forces said Russian forces trained mortar and artillery fire on more than 20 towns and villages in the Bakhmut part of the front line, including the city itself.
+In its evening report, the General Staff of the Ukrainian Armed Forces said Russian forces trained mortar and artillery fire on more than 20 towns and villages in the Bakhmut area, including the city itself.

 They also launched missile strikes on the industrial cities Kostyantynivka and Kramatorsk in Donetsk, it said.

+"Fighting is raging to secure an advantage around every single house (in Bakhmut).
+The situation remains extremely difficult, but under control of our forces and the front line has not moved," Ukrainian military analyst Oleh Zhdanov said in a YouTube video.

+"There are a very large number of Russian troops and it is a very difficult grind."

-Russian forces had made incremental progress in their assault on Bahkmut, White House spokesperson John Kirby said.
+White House spokesperson John Kirby said Russian forces had made incremental progress in their assault on Bahkmut.

 Britain said on Tuesday mercenaries from the Wagner Group, who have spearheaded the Russian assault on Bakhmut, had made small gains in its northern outskirts in the past three days.